You work hard in your garden.

 If your neighborhood is extremely clean and tidy it might a little challenging to find such materials and you may have to buy some good cheap compostable materials.

 But for most of us it should be easy enough to find such materials.
 The more variety of materials we find the better it is.
 This is because some materials like hay may be high carbon and will not break down well.
-Other material like grass clippings end up being broken down by anaerobic bacteria and create a stench.
+Other materials like grass clippings end up being broken down by anaerobic bacteria and create a stench.
 Or something like leaves will cover up the compost and block the oxygen.

 A good compostable material should be biodegradable and it should provide the right nutrients to the microorganisms as it decomposes.